AdobeDocs/experience-manager-dispatcher.en/help/using/dispatcher-configuration.md

 * Design the content structure in such a way that you can set a high [/statfilelevel](#invalidating-files-by-folder-level) so the file is not automatically invalidated.

-This ensures that `.stat` file invalidation is not used and only TTL expiration is active for that file.
+This ensures that `.stat` file invalidation is not used and only TTL expiration is active for the specified files.

 >[!NOTE]
 >